priestc/giotto/docs/built_in_controller_classes.rst

 you first must create a concrete controller file for this controller class.
 Run this command from your project's root folder::

-    $ giotto_project --http
+    $ giotto new_controller http

-This will add a file into your project folder named ``giotto-http``.
+This will add a file into your controllers folder named ``http_controller.py``.
 To run the development server, run the following command::

-    $ ./giotto-http --run
+    $ giotto http --run

-To change the port and hostname of the development server, edit the last line of the concrete controller file.
+To change the port and hostname of the development server, edit the call to `serve` in the concrete controller file.

 All requests are rendered with the ``text/html`` mimetype unless the accept headers are set otherwise.
 Also, for any request that comes in through an ajax request,